High sheriff: Wales

 The nomination of sheriffs in the counties of Wales was first vested by statute in the Council of Wales and the Marches and the Welsh justices under Henry VIII.
 With the abolition of the Council in 1689, the power of nomination was transferred to the justices of the Court of Great Sessions in Wales.
 When this court was abolished in 1830, its rights were in turn transferred to the courts of King's Bench, Exchequer, and Commons Pleas.
-Finally, by an Act of Parliament of 1845, the nomination and appointment of sheriffs in Wales was made identical to that in England.
+Finally, by an act of Parliament of 1845, the nomination and appointment of sheriffs in Wales was made identical to that in England.

-Ireland

-The Sheriffs (Ireland) Act 1920 restricted the duties of the high sheriff to summoning of the county grand jury and attending the judge at assizes.
-In the Irish Free State the Courts of Justice Act 1924 abolished the grand jury and the assizes; and the office of high sheriff was formally abolished by the Court Officers Act 1926.
-The office continues to exist in Northern Ireland.

 Canada

-In the Province of Newfoundland and Labrador, the High Sheriff of Newfoundland and Labrador is primarily responsible for providing administrative and enforcement services to the Supreme Court of Newfoundland and the Provincial Courts.
+In Newfoundland and Labrador, the High Sheriff of Newfoundland and Labrador is primarily responsible for providing administrative and enforcement services to the Supreme Court of Newfoundland and the Provincial Courts.
 The Office of the High Sheriff administers the jury system, provides court security and executes orders and decisions of the court.
 These Officers act in the name of the Sheriff in accordance with directions given them and the law.
 They include bailiffs, Deputy Sheriffs, fee-for-service Deputy Sheriffs, and all other employees and staff of the High Sheriff.
 Sheriff's Officers have both the power and the duty to carry out orders of the Court.
 They are peace officers under the Criminal Code of Canada and have all the powers and protection of law enforcement officers.